-Note: In regards to ISO 9001:2015 8.2.2 a), i), statutory and regulatory requirements can include for example, compendial general requirements, including TSE/BSE, residual solvents, elemental impurities.
+Note: Regarding ISO 9001:2015 8.2.2 a), i), statutory and regulatory requirements can include for example, compendial general requirements, including TSE/BSE, residual solvents, elemental impurities.

-8.3 Design and Development of products and services
+8.3 Design and development of products and services

-The extent of conformance to this Annex for development batches of excipients shall be communicated to the customer (see section 8.2.1).
+The extent of conformance to this Annex for development batches of excipients shall be communicated to the customer.
+(See 8.2.1).